Introduction to the Supply Teachers and Education Recruitment Framework

 Carbon Reduction Plan (CRP)

 CCS requires all suppliers to have a valid, compliant Carbon Reduction Plan as per PPN 06/21.
 This means measuring emissions and setting out clear action to reduce them year on year.
-You’ll want to show that this isn’t just a policy - it’s something you’re already implementing and reviewing.
+Show that this isn’t just a policy, but something you’re already implementing and reviewing.

 Safeguarding and Quality Assurance